Unitary and Analytic Renormalisation of Cosmological Correlators: Introduction

 A first confusing aspect of the state of affairs of the literature is that it naively looks like the above three versions of dim reg give different results.
-This is in contrast with the expectation that all regularisation schemes should give the same physical results, albeit presenting very different technical challenges.
-A second aspect is that no one has yet studied how the choice of regularisation schemes affects the parity-odd part of correlators, or equivalently, the imaginary part of the associated wavefunction coefficient.
+This is in contrast with the expectation that all consistent regularisation schemes should give the same physical results, albeit presenting very different technical challenges.\footnote{There are certainly ``bad'' regulators (such as sharp cutoffs for gauge theories) that violate physical principles and give inconsistent results.
+The useful question is, of course, how to sharpen the boundary between good regulators and bad ones, which is also one of our main motivations.} A second aspect is that no one has yet studied how the choice of regularisation schemes affects the parity-odd part of correlators, or equivalently, the imaginary part of the associated wavefunction coefficient.
 Again, the naive applications of the above regularisations seem to lead to contradictory results for the imaginary part of wave function coefficients.
 This casts doubt on the overall consistency of the theory.
 This motivated us to perform a systematic study to understand how different renormalisation procedures work. \\